ethorne2/Prework/README.md

 ## Notes

 I considered creating a settings screen and I was unable to find out how to connect the items placed on the settings story board to code.
 Since this was an optional feature, I decided to stick with the requirements.
 I am new to iOS programming, and really excel with being in a course with help from instructors and peers.
+I look forward to all that I will learn in this course!

 ## License